robfatland/zero2x/Z2JH/redux.md

    --scopes $VNET_ID
 ```

-5. From the last four lines of output text: Copy and past to set two variables:
+5. From the the output text: Identify the ID and Password; and copy their values into these two variables:

 ```